Should you Disassociate and sample Disassociation Letters

 The primary reason not to disassociate is that doing so is final, and severs all ties with your family and friends.
 You will be shunned by them, and some time down the track you may wish that you were able to speak with some of them, maybe to help open their eyes, or just in order to keep some form of family communication open.
 Jehovah’s Witness behaviour is motivated by rules and not principles, and so there is a huge difference between how a Witness treats a person that fades out, and one that is disfellowshipped or disassociated.

-When I was leaving, for several years my family knew that I was basically an apostate, and that I was just going to meetings so I could associate with them and be invited to their houses.
-The week after my judicial committee process I went on a holiday with my parents, who freely associated with me.
+For several years my family knew that I was basically an apostate, and that I was just going to meetings so I could associate with them and be invited to their houses, yet continued to treat me as a Jehovah's Witness.
+This continued right up to the time I was disfellowshipped.
+The week before my judicial committee process, I went on a holiday with my parents, who freely associated with me.
 However, the day I was announced as disfellowshipped, all my family instantly stopped speaking with me.
 It made me realise how they are driven by rules and not logic.
 Since I had made it known to them a long time prior to being disfellowshipped that I did not agree with their leaders, religion and God, they should have personally cut me off, but instead they needed to be told what to do by the organisation.
 On the other hand, my cousin faded out, and despite having lived with a woman, and having similar ideas about the religion as I do, freely associates with the family.

 Another example is how children raised as Jehovah’s Witnesses can be treated.
 One gets baptised and then disfellowshipped but the other never gets baptised.
 They can be living identical lives, yet the one that was not baptised will have free association with the family, but the disfellowshipped one will be totally shunned.
 So think twice about disassociating, as the repercussions are very strong and difficult to live with and hard to change.